hackclub/hackclub/workshops/hangman_workshop/README.md

   turtle.right(60)
   turtle.forward(20)
 ```
+- This code comes after the previous strikes' code.
-If the user has at least 6 strikes then we draw the second leg.
+- If the user has at least 6 strikes then we draw the second leg.

 ## Drawing Text Function
 Put this function below the previous one.